 Despite the many advantages, ventless blue flame heaters also come with a few downsides, some of which require careful consideration.
 These include;

 - Risk of toxic gases: The main poisonous gas, as we’ve mentioned, is nitrogen dioxide (NO2).
 Nitrogen dioxide at lower concentrations is an upper respiratory irritant.
 It can cause coughs, sore throat, vertigo, nausea, and even light headaches.
 Prolonged exposure, meanwhile, can reduce immunity for lung diseases, resulting in coughs, wheezing, flu, and bronchitis.

 - Risk of CO poisoning: Carbon monoxide (CO) isn’t a direct by-product of ventless heating.
 Instead, it results from oxygen depletion.
-As we mentioned, vent-free heaters depend on indoor air for combustion.
+As we mentioned, blue flame vent-free heaters depend on indoor air for combustion.
 This often creates the risk of oxygen depletion.
 CO is a highly poisonous gas that can cause permanent organ or brain damage or even death.

-While it guarantees that everyone will find the heater that perfectly suits their needs, the abundance of choice often means you need to do a lot of comparison shopping to find that right heater.
+While it guarantees that everyone will find the heater with thermostat that perfectly suits their needs, the abundance of choice often means you need to do a lot of comparison shopping to find that right heater.
 The following are some of the points to prioritize;

 - Your Location

 This is, by far, the most important factor when it comes to blue flame vent-free heaters.
 You can’t just buy a vent-free heater with a thermostat anywhere in the world because you feel like it.
 Due to the inherent safety risks, some local governments restrict their use, and others have banned them altogether.
 So, check your local codes first to determine if blue flame vent-free heaters are allowed in your area and whether there are restrictions.